Northeast winter storm shuts schools, knocks out power

 “This is shaping up to be a unique winter storm for our small state in that there will be big differences in snowfall amounts depending on where you are located,” said Connecticut Gov. Ned Lamont, who ordered all executive branch state office buildings closed.
 “Some towns may receive a significant snowfall total, while others may receive a fraction of that amount or maybe even just rain.”

-The storm in the Northeast came as California continued to face severe weather.
-Crews there rushed to repair a levee break on a storm-swollen river in California’s central coast as yet another atmospheric river arrived this week with the potential to wallop the state’s swamped farmland and agricultural communities.
+The storm in the Northeast came as California faced warnings of more flooding, potentially damaging winds and difficult travel conditions on mountain highways as a new atmospheric river pushed into the swamped state early Tuesday.
+So far this winter, California has been battered by 10 previous atmospheric rivers, long plumes of moisture from the Pacific Ocean, as well as powerful storms fueled by arctic air that produced blizzard conditions.

-A Delta Air Lines plane veered off the runway as it taxied for takeoff from a Syracuse, New York, airport Tuesday morning.
-The aircraft slid into a grassy area along the runway, forcing 61 passengers off the plane and return back to the terminal, according to airport officials.
+A Delta Air Lines plane veered off a paved surface as it taxied for takeoff from a Syracuse, New York, airport Tuesday morning.
+Flight 1718, which was bound for New York City’s LaGuardia Airport, slid into a grassy area north of the runway, forcing passengers off the plane and onto buses back to the terminal, according to airport officials.
+No one was injured and the airport remained open.

+“During a departure taxi-out this morning, the nose gear of a Delta aircraft exited the paved surface of a taxiway,” Delta said in a statement.
+“This was not an airplane skidding off a runway.”

+Delta said the plane carried 58 customers and a flight crew of five.

 More than 400 flights traveling to, from or within the U.S. were canceled Tuesday, with Boston and New York City area airports seeing the highest number of scrubbed flights, according to the flight tracking website FlightAware.